DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 </div>

-## The Possibilities for Community Market Research in Vancouver, BC, Canada, and Beyond
+## The Possibilities for Community Research and Strategy in Vancouver, BC, Canada, and Beyond

 Imagine a future where the best practices and data of the business analytics industry are democratized and made available for everyone to work with and contribute to.
 How can we deploy these practices to meet the unique needs of organizations and exceed industry standards?
 I invite you to join me in finding innovative solutions to this exciting challenge.